Aesthetes/Aesthetes-NFTs/README.md

 }
 ```

 In case all your primary storage solutions go down, you can always restore to the Ripple network to retrieve the on-chain metadata for your artwork as suggested by the XLS-16d.
-This metadata is placed inside the Memo fields of a transaction referred to by a CTI (as proposed in XLS-15d), so read the documentation before proceding.
+This metadata is placed inside the Memo fields of a transaction referred to by a CTI (as proposed in XLS-15d) that is inserted inside the currency identifier of the NFT.
+Therefore, the currency code for an NFT consists of 3 parts:
+* Prefix 02 for HEX currency code
+* CTI (Concise Transaction Identifier)
+* Short name converted to HEX for the NFT to a maximum of 12 characters or less (filled up with 0's if it's less)
 The CTI is also used for certification purposes, so if you want to see that green check next to your artwork you better use this feature.
 The structure of the fields is the one showed in the example.

 ```